Description

 Risk and Exploitability

-The CVSS score of 6.5, and no EPSS data is available, indicating that the exploitation probability is currently unknown.
+The CVSS score of 6.5, along with an EPSS score of < 1%, indicates a very low but nonzero probability of exploitation.
 The vulnerability is exploitable over the network by sending specially crafted Statsd packets to the SignalFx endpoint, so the attack vector is remote.
 Since the weakness is a failure to validate input, an adversary controlling the metric stream can achieve malicious metric injection without needing elevated privileges.
-Although not identified in CISA’s KEV list, the lack of exploitation data suggests a moderate risk that warrants prompt remediation.
+Although not identified in CISA’s KEV list, the low EPSS score suggests a moderate risk that warrants prompt remediation.

 Remediation